MichaelReyez/paypal-android/README.md

 Welcome to the PayPal Android SDK.
-This library will help you accept Card, PayPal, and Venmo payments in your Android app.
+This library helps you accept card and PayPal payments in your app.

 ![Maven Central](https://img.shields.io/maven-central/v/com.paypal.android/card-payments?style=for-the-badge) ![Sonatype Nexus (Snapshots)](https://img.shields.io/nexus/s/com.paypal.android/card-payments?server=https%3A%2F%2Foss.sonatype.org&style=for-the-badge)

-## FAQ
-### Availability
-The SDK is currently in the development process.
-This product is being developed fully open source - throughout the development process, we welcome any and all feedback.
-Aspects of the SDK _will likely_ change as we develop the SDK.
-We recommend using the SDK in the sandbox environment until an official release is available.
-This README will be updated with an official release date once it is generally available.

-### Contribution
-As the SDK is moved to general availability, we will be adding a contribution guide for developers that would like to contribute to the SDK.
-If you have suggestions for features that you would like to see in future iterations of the SDK, please feel free to open an issue, PR, or discussion with suggestions.
-If you want to open a PR but are unsure about our testing strategy, we are more than happy to work with you to add tests to any PRs before work is merged.

 ## Support
-The PayPal Android SDK is available for Android SDK 21+.
+The PayPal Android SDK is available for **Android SDK 21+**.
 See our [Client Deprecation policy](https://developer.paypal.com/braintree/docs/guides/client-sdk/deprecation-policy/android/v4) to plan for updates.

-## Languages
+### Languages
 This SDK is written in Kotlin and supports both Kotlin and Java integrations.
-See the [Java Demo App](#TODO: link demo when created) and [Kotlin Demo App](/Demo) for sample integrations.

-## Including the SDK
+## Installing the SDK
 You can support a specific payment method by adding its corresponding feature module as a dependency in your app's `build.gradle` file.
 For example, to support both CardPayments and PayPalWebPayments in your app include the following dependencies with the current version: